Color and Distance Sensor¶

 Changing the detectable colors¶

-By default, the sensor is configured to detect red, yellow, green,
+By default, the sensor is configured to detect red, yellow, green, blue, white, or no color, which suits many applications.

 For better results in your application, you can measure your desired colors in advance, and tell the sensor to look only for those colors.
 Be sure to measure them at the same distance and light conditions as in your final application.
 Then you’ll get very accurate results even for colors that are otherwise hard to detect.